 - height sets the height of an element on a web page.

 Each CSS property is assigned a value, which tells the browser how a certain element should appear.
-So, for example, CSS could be used to tell the browser to make all text blue, or to set all headings to use a 16-pixel-large font size.
+For example, CSS could be used to tell the browser to make all text blue.

 When you learn the basics of CSS properties, you can use the fundamentals you have learned to build intricate and complex designs.